fluentassertions/fluentassertions/docs/_pages/eventmonitoring.md

 ### Ignore broken event Accessors

-If some event accessors, you are not interested in, should throw exceptions, you can simply ignore all exceptions thrown by those event acessors:
+If some event accessors, you are not interested in, should throw exceptions, you can simply ignore all exceptions thrown by those event accessors:

 ```csharp
 var subject = new EditCustomerViewModel();